 You'll find both of these in the '6' page though - in other words these lower case prefixes or suffixes are ignored for indexing purposes, but critical to identifying the device.

 Some devices have a single coloured letter (usually on extremely small diode packages).
 Colour, if significant, is shown in small type after the code letter.

-An 'L' suffix usually indicates a low-profile package, such as an SOT323 or SC70.
+An 'L' or 'W' suffix usually indicates a low-profile package, such as an SOT323 or SC70.

 Sometimes a series of devices, derived from the same die, have related type (not code) numbers.
 Often an 'R' will indicate a reverse joggle package, and/or a 'W' indicate a smaller package variant, such as SOT343.
 Sometimes similarities are also found in the code numbers.
 For example '67' is the code for a BFP67 (SOT143 package) , and '67R' is the code for the reverse joggle variant BFP67R (SOT143R), while 'W67' is the code for a SOT343 package version.